Employer’s responsibility to maintain a Public Access File (PAF)

 Creation and Access to the PAF

-An employer is required to make a filed labor condition application and supporting documentation available for public inspection at the employer’s principal place of business in the U.S. or at the place of employment within one working day after the date on which the labor condition application if filed with DOL.
+An employer is required to make a filed Labor Condition Application (LCA) and supporting documentation available for public inspection at the employer’s principal place of business in the U.S. or at the place of employment within one working day after the date on which the LCA is filed with the Department of Labor (DOL).

 What needs to be included in the PAF?